Danville, KY Arts & Culture

 On the Centre College campus, Norton Center for the Arts is where visitors can attend a variety of performances and events.
 For theater lovers, Pioneer Playhouse serves dinner and a live show Tuesdays through Saturdays during summer months, while West T. Hill Community Theatre produces plays year round and maintains a vibrant children’s theater program.

-Since 1998, the Arts Commission of Danville-Boyle County has fostered art awareness, education and events, including a twice-yearly Art Hop Stop where downtown businesses stay open late to host gallery-goers.
-A biannual Art-full Raffle raises funds for scholarships, while the Commission’s Community Arts Center showcases exhibits and performances and offers classes in dance, music and visual arts.
+Since 1998, the Arts Commission of Danville-Boyle County has fostered art awareness, education and events, including a twice-yearly Gallery Hop Stop where downtown businesses stay open late to host gallery-goers.
+A biannual Art-full Raffle raises funds for scholarships.
+The Community Arts Center, located in the beautiful old Federal Building, showcases exhibits and performances and offers classes in dance, music and visual arts.

 Stephen Rolfe Powell Studio